rifandani/portfolio-gatsby/src/data/services/service-4/index.md

 category: 'services'
 title: 'CI/CD'
 icon: 'code-branch'
-description: 'Experienced in basic usage of Version Control System (VCS) or Git.
+description: 'Experienced in basic usage of Version Control System (VCS) using Git and Github Actions.
 Published all my projects on Github to make it open-source and accessible for everyone.'
 ---